Ivodent Academy: Faculty and Departments

 The Academy has one faculty, Faculty of Dental Technicians, that consists of 2 departments, the Department of Orthodontics and the Department of Prosthetics, as well as the Center of study Techniques.
 Collaboration across departments is emphasized in the academy's research and education strategies.
 All academic and administrative staff take advantage of this possibility and are active participants in a multitude of cross-disciplinary research and education activities within the framework of the Academy.

 The faculty is responsible for ensuring that lectures are given, arranging seminars, performing research and determining the syllabi for teaching, etc.

 Study programs

-Bachelor in “Higher Dental Techniques”
+Bachelor in "Higher Dental Techniques"

-In the academy’s vision, the main place is occupied by the successful realization of the three-year study program which ends with the graduation as a Higher Dental Technician.
-This degree aims to prepare senior dental technicians with training similar to the same level of study provided in the Bologna Declaration.
-Ivodent Academy is based on the experience of the most developed countries in the field of dentistry.
-This experience makes possible the formation of the right knowledge in the profession of the dental technician.

 The first cycle BSc study program "Higher Dental Technique", is organized full time and lasts 3 academic years, 180 credits, at the end of which a BSc degree is issued.
 The organization of studies is based entirely on the Guidelines of the Ministry of Education as well as on European best practices.